 Book Ten’s renewed argument does not simply review; it offers considerable enrichment.
 Two matters, in particular, come to the fore.
 First, early on Socrates was building up a story in which thumos took the side of reason; Glaucon, ironically, saying he had never seen spirit taking the part of desire against reason (440b).
-In book 10, however, it seems all the passions, blurring together epithumia and thumos, are the single opponent of reason.
+In book Ten, however, it seems that all the passions, blurring together epithumia and thumos, are the single opponent of reason.
 Considering that regime of soul upon which so much effort has been spent, we cannot accept this enmity at face value.
 Rather, we should consider that since this discussion of the arts comes immediately after the series of devolutions soul and city suffer, the real point is that the patterns of order into which the three parts of the soul can be shaped by art or culture and a city’s laws are widely various and subject to at least as wide a variety of judgments as we may have of the devolving cities and souls which preceded this artistic discussion.
 There is no longer merely good and bad art, there is art that might move an oligarchic soul towards democracy should he happen to hear it, or perhaps move the tyrant soul towards a truer honor.
 I suppose we know there is art that moves the democrat towards tyranny, and Republic itself is a music that moves him otherwise.